Practical exposure correction via compensation: Concluding remarks

-\section{Concluding Remarks}
+Despite the evident advantages of the PEC demonstrated above, certain limitations still persist.
+As shown in Figure~\ref{fig: Limitations}, the PEC outperforms the FEC~\cite{huang2022eccv} in underexposure images but struggles to recover structures for overexposure images.
+This difficulty arises from the constraints imposed by imaging devices and the storage capacity they allow.
+A multi-exposure fusion approach built on the developed PEC is a potential solution to this issue.

-This work developed a novel, practical, and general exposure correction algorithm which successfully aggregates the advantages of significant computational efficiency and visual-friendly image quality.
-PEC also possesses excellent algorithmic properties in stability and convergence.
-Abundant evaluations were performed to show our superiority.
+\section{Concluding remarks}

-\textbf{Broader Impacts.} PEC actually provides a new perspective for addressing the task of exposure correction.
-Benefiting from the representation of the task's intrinsic demand and beneficial information extracted from observation, it only requires some simple linear operators (addition/subtraction and multiplication) to generate the desired corrected outputs. \textit{With the advantages of real-time processing and no introduction of any non-linear operations, PEC can be easily embedded into hardware chips (e.g., FPGA) to service the actual demand}.
-Besides, compared with existing methods, much fewer parameters need to be manually adjusted. \textit{In fact, these parameters can be acquired by a learning manner to endow more powerful capability of PEC for catering to different task goals (e.g., tracking).}
+A novel, practical, and learning-free exposure correction algorithm that effectively combines the benefits of remarkable computational efficiency and visually pleasing image quality was developed.
+The algorithm of the PEC also exhibits excellent stability and robustness.
+Extensive evaluations demonstrated the superior performance of the PEC in exposure correction.